-(continued).
-Environmental Resources or Issues Avoidance and Protection Measures Water Quality Erosion Groundwater Riparian Conservation Areas/ Critical Aquatic Refuges Special-Status Aquatic Species Soils Special-Status Plants Special-Status Wildlife Protected Activity Centers Human Health and Safety USDA-FS Water Quality Best Management Practices (BMPs) (continued) USDA-FS BMP 5-10 : The Licensee will update the existing contingency plan to include actions to be taken to prevent contamination of water resulting from accidental spills of pesticides, fuels, or other toxic materials.
+VIPMP Table 6.
+Avoidance and Protection Measures for Environmenta and Cultur - Avoidance and Protection Measures Water Quality Erosion Groundwater Riparian Conservation Areas/ Critical Aquatic Refuges Special-Status Aquatic Species Soils Special-Status Plants Special-Status Wildlife Protected Activity Centers Traditional Cultural Properties Human Health and Safety USDA-FS Water Quality Best Management Practices (BMPs) (continued) USDA-FS BMP 5-10: The Licensee will update the existing contingency plan to include actions to be taken to prevent contamination of water resulting from accidental spills of pesticides, fuels, or other toxic materials.
 The plan will include notification lists, persons responsible for cleanup, requirements for notification, and guidelines for spill containments.
 A copy will be retained onsite.
 It will be reviewed by all personnel and contractors involved in the project.
 Any herbicide application contract will contain clauses that will minimize the chances of herbicide spills (such as designating routes of travel and mixing sites, minimizing herbicide mix in tanks while traveling between units, requiring a separate water truck from the batch truck) and, if a spill occurs, outlining responses required by the contractor.
 Spill kits will be required in all PCWA and contractor vehicles on site and at locations where pesticides are stored.
 These actions would reduce the risk of contamination of water by accidental spills.
-To prevent pollutants from being discharged into streamcourses, all mechanized equipment will be refueled outside of Riparian Conservation Areas, if possible. x x x x x x х x x x USDA-FS BMP 5-11: Cleaning and disposal of pesticide and surfactant containers will be done in accordance with federal, state, and local laws, regulations, and directives.
+To prevent pollutants from being discharged into streamcourses, all mechanized equipment will be refueled outside of Riparian Conservation Areas, if possible.
+X X X X X X X X X X USDA-FS BMP 5-11: Cleaning and disposal of pesticide and surfactant containers will be done in accordance with federal, state, and local laws, regulations, and directives.
 All containers will be triple rinsed, with clean water, at an approved site.
 Contaminated water (rinsate) would be disposed of by placing it in the batch tank for application.
 Used containers would be punctured on the top and bottom to render them unusable after rinsing.
 Disposal of containers would be at legal dumpsites.
-Equipment would not be cleaned and personnel would not bathe in a manner that allows contaminated water to enter any body of water. x x x x x х x x x ×
+Equipment would not be cleaned and personnel would not bathe in a manner that allows contaminated water to enter any body of water. Х X Х X х Х x Х Х х USDA-FS BMP 5-13: Pesticide applications shall not occur when weather parameters exceed label requirements, during precipitation, or when there is a forecast of greater than a 50% chance of precipitation in the next 48 hours.
+Pesticide use will be limited to days when measured wind conditions are less than 5 mph and shall be applied in a downwind direction from nesting tree(s). Х Х х Х х Х х х х х USDA-FS BMP 5-12: To minimize the risk of pesticide inadvertently entering waters, or unintentionally altering the riparian area of the wetland, untreated streamside buffers ( Table 9 ) will be employed.
+Buffer strip boundaries will be flagged or otherwise designated on the ground.
+PCWA personnel or contractors will be informed of the location and extent of each of the strips prior to treatment.
+Spray application personnel would not be allowed into these buffers. Х Х х X Х Х х х х